-The farmhouse is believed to have been built in the late 16th or early 17th century with the date of 1663, set in stone above the main house front door, relating to the later addition of a stone porch to commemorate the marriage of Robert & Susanna Michaelson.
+The Grade II listed farmhouse is believed to have been built in the late 16th or early 17th century with the date of 1663, set in stone above the main house front door, relating to the later addition of a stone porch to commemorate the marriage of Robert & Susanna Michaelson.

-The property gradually fell into disrepair during the following 60 odd years.
-However, the family regained occupation of Greenbank Farm in 2007 when it became home to Sandy & Sylvia Alexander and Tracey, their daughter who moved her Black Horses business onto the farm www.blackhorses.co.uk .
-Sadly, Sandy passed away in 2017 and now Tamara, Sandy & Sylvia's eldest daughter, has moved up to the farm from the South of England to help out and continue Sandy's dream of renovating the farm.
-A large part of the farmhouse has now been updated but work still needs to be done to the outbuildings and the rest of the house!
+In 2007 Greenbank Farm became home to Sandy & Sylvia Alexander and horse occupation was re-introduced when Tracey, their youngest daughter moved her Black Horses business onto the farm www.blackhorses.co.uk .
+Sadly, Sandy passed away in 2017 and now Tamara, Sandy & Sylvia's eldest daughter, moved up to join Sylvia, Tracey and her son Bailey, on the farm to help out and continue Sandy's dream of renovating all the farm buildings.
+Greenbank Farm is a true family business.

 - Pet Friendly